Fleksas/GettingData_Analysis/CodeBook.md

 <li>A new independent tidy data set with the average of each variable for each activity and each subject was created  </li>
 </ol>

+## Variables

+A new tidy data set include sebject ids (30 people in the experiment), actvities (WALKING, SITTING etc.) and measurments data (mean and standard deviation of each measurement).
+Measurements variables are the results of the accelerometer and gyroscope 3-axial raw signals tAcc-XYZ and tGyro-XYZ.
+Please read features_info.txt document of the orginal data set for more information.